Montreal Study Tour

 When Sunday morning came around, I did not want to leave the wonderful city of Montreal and I wasn’t looking forward to the ten-hour drive back to Loyola… but the road trip turned out to be better than I had anticipated.
 I had a great time getting to know my carmates, and it gave me the opportunity to reflect on the experience I just had.

 The study tour included transportation, accommodations, admission to several museums and attractions, breakfast, and dinner.
 The out-of-pocket cost for students was under $70.
-Such an inexpensive and comprehensive package would not have been possible if it was not for funding from the Center for the Humanities, Education for Life, and the offices of student activities and international programs.
+Such an inexpensive and comprehensive package would not have been possible if it was not for funding from the Center for the Humanities, Education for Life, and the offices of student engagement and international programs.
 Special thanks to Andre Colombat, Ph.D., Madame Catherine Savell, and Heidi Brown, Ph.D., our fearless leaders and dedicated faculty.

 Loyola's Study Abroad Program